Brady-Simon/iced_anim/README.md

 Refer to the `examples` directory for a variety of ways to use this crate.
 You can also run these examples locally with `cargo run --example <package>`, e.g. `cargo run --example animated_color`.

+## Limitations

+It might not be easy/possible to pass in non-clonable content like custom elements to `AnimationBuilder`'s closure to due the closure being having to be invoked multiple times to animate between values.
+Making reusable functions that use this widget and also take a generic element might be difficult.
+This particular problem might be better solved by a new widget in a future version that keeps the animated value in the app state rather than within the widget.